telerik/winforms-docs/controls/editors/datetimepicker/structure.md

 # Structure

-The bellow image shows the structure of RadDateTiemPicker.
+The below image shows the structure of RadDateTiemPicker.

 >caption Figure 1: RadDateTimePicker structure.